 In 2011, a total of 1,758 (quotum: 2,000) seals were caught by indigenous people, and 500 seals were allowed to be killed for research and population control.
-The total amount of seals that is allowed to be killed is re-assessed on an annual basis, so that the total population remains above 5,000 individuals.
+The total amount of seals that is allowed to be killed is re-assessed on an annual basis.
 The estimated population size between 2009-2011 was approximately 95 thousand seals.

-Figure 4.5.1.a Causal chain analysis of over-exploitation of aquatic biota in the Baikal Basin.
+Figure 4.5.2.b Causal chain analysis of over-exploitation of aquatic biota in the Baikal Basin.